jakesower/json-expressions/docs/expressions.md

 ## $eq

 Tests equality using deep comparison.
+JSON has no notion of `undefined`, which means that `undefined` and `null` will be treated as equal when using `$eq`.
+If you wish to distinguish between the two, use `$exists` instead.

 ```javascript
 // Single operand: compare input data